karimsa/fallaciesofjsperf/justifications/env-vars-are-constant.md

 The correct way to do this is to declare constants in the scope of the module (or in a factory function if you require dynamic bootups) and then use those constants instead of calls to `process.env`.
 For this to work, you have to avoid setting any env vars (since they will be pre-captured) which should be fine since it is a bad practice to attempt to share memory this way across concurrent processes.

-This would move the cost of the lookup from your running time to your starutp time, which is very effective of server applications.
+This would move the cost of the lookup from your running time to your startup time, which is very effective of server applications.
 However, if you are building a simple CLI tool that runs then exits, you may not see much of a difference since your tool would need to startup fast and probably not lookup values multiple times.

 Sample benchmark: [../benchmark/env-vars-are-constant.js](../benchmark/env-vars-are-constant.js).